A Way Abroad Logo

 Cost of Living in Banff

-Banff is an expensive tourist area so having a chunk of money saved before you get here and when you start working is essential.
+Banff is an expensive tourist destination so having a chunk of money saved before you get here and when you start working is essential.
 Depending on where you're moving from, you can expect higher prices than you might be used to.

-Housing, aside from staff accommodations, will run you anywhere from $800-$1,500+ a month per person.
-Groceries here are pricier than in other surrounding areas as well so a budget is necessary to make sure you are allocating enough to cover everything you will need while living here.
+- Groceries here are pricier than in other surrounding areas as well so a budget is necessary to make sure you are allocating enough to cover everything you will need while living here.

-Going out to eat will run you anywhere from $20-$100+ depending on your preferences.
 It is pretty hard to get any meal for less than $20, even takeout, unless you are eating at places like McDonald’s or Subway.
-If you have access to a kitchen my suggestion is to cook your own food and pack lunch/dinner for your work breaks!
+If you have access to a kitchen my suggestion is to cook your own food and pack lunch/dinner for your work breaks.
 This small tip will certainly save you a lot of money!

 Canada also has a tipping culture like the US does so keep that in mind if you are not from a place where tipping is the norm.
 You'll need to account for that in all prices from bars, restaurants, or other service-based expenses.